 This should be the first thing you do regardless of the intensity of the infestation.
 Vacuuming removes all the active bedbugs, their eggs, feces, and exoskeleton.
 It’s, however, very effective in cases of a light infestation.

-Ensure that you use a vacuum cleaner with a bag during the job so that you can seal up everything and dispose of them outside.
+Ensure that you use a vacuum cleaner with a bag during the job so that you can seal up everything and dispose of it outside.

 - Pay extra attention when steaming around the carpet edges and wooden crevices so that the heat penetrates through the carpet and kills all the bedbugs.

 - To be effective, flip the carpet and steam the underside as well.
 This way, you’ll get rid of any stains and bugs that would be hiding there.

 - If you don’t have a steam cleaner, you can rent one, purchase it online or hire a professional to do it for you.